DZhang2/StockTracker/README.md

 -Optimal (optimal percent increase in stock value if stock is bought and sold at low/high in 52 week period)

+*Provided sorting (descending order) for all numerical metrics

+Important Note
--Data from worldtradingdata api
+[1] Data from worldtradingdata api
 *up to 250 requests can be made per day (each request can display up to 5 stocks)

--Provided table and sorting (descending) for numerical metrics